Understand how to interpret HVAC mechanical drawings and why they're useful on the field.

 The drawings consist of HVAC ductwork and diffusers, but the names are provided in abbreviations.
 As HVAC systems carry water, air, electrical lines, or a combination of these, names or text for all these items will be mixed-up with the plan and difficult to read.

-As seen in the image, the HVAC duct lines are darker than the wall lines.
-The wall lines and the area names are used as a reference to locate the diffuser position or HVAC duct routing.
+Wall lines are often drawn lighter and thinner than the HVAC system lines.
+In some instances, ductwork might be shaded for easier identification.
+Special kind of line types is used to indicate fire-rated wall or equipment sections.
+Wall lines and the area names may be used as a reference to locate the diffuser position or HVAC duct routing.
 The diffusers have a name or code on them, so it is referred to in the schedules for its details.

-Recall that the schedules include manufacture, type, model, size, and details of the equipment.
-Schedules help to know details of the required equipment or item denoted on the mechanical plans.
-HVAC duct drawings include schedules for equipment such as AHU, diffuser, fan, heater, and chillers.
+Schedules include manufacture, type, model, size, and details of HVAC equipment because this equipment needs to be described in order to estimate, order, and install at the site.
+HVAC duct drawings include schedules for equipment within an HVAC system such as AHU, diffuser, fan, heater, and chillers.

 HVAC plans are generally drawn at the same scale as the floor plans.
 The scale helps to measure the size, length, and distance of the plans.
 The most common scale is 1⁄4" = 1'-0" (1:50 metric) for residential and small commercial projects, and 1⁄8" = 1'-0" (1:100 metric) for large commercial projects.